You are here: Home Teaching

 Requirements

-As the literature is mostly empirical, the seminar requires the knowledge of econometrics to the extent taught in intermediate econometrics.
+The seminar requires sound coding skills (STATA or R).
+As the literature is mostly empirical, knowledge of econometrics to the extent taught in intermediate econometrics is also necessary.

 Time and Location: